sriyogesh94/dcos-docs/1.9/administration/installing/remove-a-node.md

 menu_order: 801
 ---

-You can remove agent nodes from an active DC/OS cluster.
-You can remove agent nodes by using maintenance windows or terminate signal.
-You need to remove an agent node if you are:
+You can remove agent nodes from an active DC/OS cluster by using maintenance windows or terminate signal.

-- Downsizing a cluster
+You might need to remove a node from your cluster if you are downsizing a cluster, reconfiguring agent nodes, or moving a node to a new IP.
+If you are reconfiguring or moving nodes, you must remove the node, make your updates, and then add it back to your cluster.

+### Prerequisites:

+*   SSH installed and configured.
+This is required for removing nodes with a maintenance window and adding nodes back to your cluster.
+*   Access to the [Admin Router permissions](/docs/1.9/overview/architecture/components/#admin-router).

-- Draining a node before reconfiguring the Mesos agent
+# Removing a node
-- Moving a node to a new IP (remove + add)

-### Maintenance windows
+## Removing a node by using maintenance windows
 With maintenance windows you can drain multiple nodes at the same time from outside the cluster.
 SSH access is not required.

-### Terminate signal
-Draining nodes by using terminate signal, SIGUSR1, is easy to integrate with automation tools that can execute tasks on nodes in parallel, for example Ansible, Chef, and Puppet.

-# Removing a node by using maintenance windows

-### Prerequisites:

-*   DC/OS is installed.
-*   Access to the [Admin Router permissions](/docs/1.9/overview/architecture/components/#admin-router).

 You can define a maintenance schedule to evacuate your tasks prior to changing agent attributes or resources. ⁠⁠⁠All tasks that are running on the agent will be killed when you change agent attributes or resources.
 Mesos treats re-registered agents as new agents.